 Advocates for Social Justice

-At Home: Advocates for Social Justice meet the second Sunday of each month at 12:00 PM on Zoom.
-All are welcome.
-Contact Rev. Kay Lancaster or Jerrilyn Woodard-Entrekin if you'd like to join.
+Advocates for Social Justice meet the second Sunday of each month at 12:00 PM.
+All are welcome!
+Contact Rev. Kay Lancaster for more information.

 Advocates for Social Justice is a faith based group of individuals committed to mobilizing and energizing people to be agents of God’s love, justice, peace and reconciliation.
 While we recognize that there are differences of opinion among us, we will honor and seek viewpoints utilizing “Holy Conferencing” as described in the United Methodist Church as a way to build communication and awareness for social justice issues.